sunyatin/ASCEND/README.md

 For best performance, we advise to use ~15 individuals for the outgroup population.

-# :high_brightness: Full list parameters
+# :feet: Full list parameters

 Note that you can comment any line and option using "#" (the software will ignore those lines).
 Also, the options can be written in any order.